 - after several years working for various design firms building experience to the point you now wish to go it alone.

 Venturing off and establishing your own graphic design business is exhilarating and a tiny bit intimidating.
 But cutting the strings to the corporate world and being in charge is highly rewarding and very doable.
-In fact, according to the Bureau of Labor Statistics, twenty-four percent of graphic designers in 2012 were self-employed.
+In fact, according to the Bureau of Labor Statistics, twenty-four percent of graphic designers are self-employed.

 We see why many designers want to run their own design business.
 But once deciding to branch off from the corporate world to be self-employed, what are the next steps?